DevonCoates27/AI-Coding-Assistant/README.md

 # AI-Coding-Assistant
-This is an autonomous program that communicates with OpenAI to compile and correct C++ code Devon Coates (48554966)
+This is an autonomous program that communicates with OpenAI to compile and correct C++ code THIS README IS NOT COMPLETE, JUST COPIED FROM A PDF REPORT

+Devon Coates (48554966)
 Foundations of Modern Computing Final Report
 Overview of Final Program Steps: